-- 14 May: Explanation in history: an introduction (John Tosh)
+- 14 May: Explanation in history: an introduction (Room G34, John Tosh)

-- 4 June: History from below, and other variants of Marxism (Sally Alexander)
+- 28 May: History from below, and other variants of Marxism (Room G21A, Sally Alexander)

-- 10 July: Theory meets practice (Students and the teaching team)
+- 16 July: Theory meets practice (Room 246, Students and the teaching team)

 There is no formal assessment for this course, but students are recommended to keep a study journal from week to week, and to use it as the basis of their contribution to the discussion in the last two weeks.
 Students who would like written feedback from a tutor are invited to submit their reflections on how the theories covered in the course have affected their work (1000 words max.)